the-quick-demonstrator/about-leon-hunter/index.md

     title="Contractor; Lead Technical Instructor"
     location="JPMorgan Chase & Co.; Wilmington, DE."
     description="
-* Lead instructor teaching web-development to JP Morgan developers.
-Course focused on collaboration through GitHub and leveraging 12-factor methodologies for real-world simulations.
+* Contracted through ZipCodeWilmington, I served as the technical Lead Java instructor teaching web-development to JP Morgan’s incoming, and transitioning developers.
+* The course was an intense 12 week training program mocking a real-world developer environment by enforcing collaboration strictly through Github, and enforcing 12 factor configuration methodologies such as leveraging Maven for dependency management and environment variables for application configuration.
+The course was taught using a stack of Maven, SpringBoot, MySQL, Angular and Heroku.
 "
 %}